volcanocyber/victor-docs/docs/source/usage.rst

 ------------

 To gain access to VICTOR, you must first register.
 Currently, we are authenticating users through Github, and thus all users are required to possess an account.
-To register, please visit the VICTOR website_ and press the register button in the top right.
+To register, please visit the VICTOR website_ and click on the *Sign Up* button on the right of the menu.
 This will direct you to a form where you can provide the neccesary information.

 .. _website: https://victor.ldeo.columbia.edu